The Oura Ring offers a growing suite of reproductive health features, including Cycle Insights and an integration with the Natural Cycles app.

 Things to Keep in Mind

-- Only one period can be logged per calendar month, and data integrations from other period tracking apps such as Apple Health or Clue are not currently available.
+- Only one period can be logged per calendar month, and data integrations from other period-tracking apps such as Apple Health or Clue are not currently available.

-- The length of your menstrual flow (i.e., number of bleeding days during your cycle) cannot currently be tracked by this feature.
+- The length of your menstrual flow (i.e., the number of bleeding days during your cycle) cannot currently be tracked by this feature.
 However, we hope to add this type of expansion in our next stages of development.